You know, folks, maybe this Miss USA business is so whatever it is to me, because in the 70s, in the 70s when I lived in Pittsburgh,

 Well, we used to believe that it was.

-What right, but we now know it's not.
+But we now know it's not.

-But if a consensus of scientists came along and tried to make the case the earth was flat, nobody would believe them, even though they said there's a consensus.
+But if a consensus of scientists came along and tried to make the case the Earth was flat, nobody would believe them, even though they said there's a consensus.

-Where is the where where's the critical thinking here?
+Where is the critical thinking here?

-Uh it's th there can't be science if there's consensus involved.
+There can't be science if there's consensus involved.

 Science doesn't result from people agreeing on things.

-The earth is not round because a bunch of people finally agreed that it is.
+The Earth is not round because a bunch of people finally agreed that it is.

-And the flat earthers, and they're still around there, but they just believe other w oddball things, but uh science is what it is, and it cannot be created.
+And the flat earthers, and they're still around there, but they just believe other oddball things.

 Science cannot be established by opinion.